section-engineering-education/engineering-education/content/articles/building-a-lyrics-search-app-using-vanilla-javascript/index.md

 In the code above, you listened for a submit event after which you declared a variable `searchValue` to be equal to `search.value.trim()`, the `trim()` method simply trims whitespaces.
 The if statement validates if `searchValue` equals an empty string, alert "Nothing to search", otherwise, invoke the `startSearch()` function taking the `searchValue` as the argument.

 I’d recommend that you explore the [OVH API doc](https://api.lyrics.ovh) before proceeding.
-You’re about to fetch data (lyrics) from the OVH Application Programming Interface(API).
+You’re about to fetch data (lyrics) from the OVH API.

 Now, you can use Async await with the fetch method to get data from the OVH lyrics API.

-Using the promise-based fetch API, you will create an async function getResult(searchValue).
+Using the promise-based fetch API, you will create an async function `startSearch()`.

 Here is the code snippet to fetch the data: